Finding a job in Dubai

 Important:

-Be aware that as an expat you won't have access to welfare programs.
+Be aware that as an expat, you won't have access to welfare programs.
 This means that if you plan to come to Dubai and search for work on the spot, you will need to make sure that you have enough means to support yourself throughout your job hunt.

-As you are waiting for replies to your job applications, you may want to get enrolled in professional or language courses to improve your chances.
+As you are waiting for replies to your job applications, you may want to enroll in professional or language courses to improve your chances.
 There are lots of foreign language schools in Dubai — as well as centers and tutors who can help you learn Arabic.
 If you prefer to study online, consider platforms like Skillshare to gain new skills or improve the ones you already have.
 Additionally, some universities also offer online study programs with diplomas and certificates upon completion.

 Top industries in Dubai